Ellendale’s oldest attraction is the Opera House. Built in 1909, it has a seating capacity of 1,000 patrons.

 Dakota Gasification Company in Beulah is the nation’s only synthetic natural gas producer.

-Two granite boulders inscribed with thunderbird figures are exhibited at Writing Rock State Historic Site located twelve miles northeast of Grenora.
+Two granite boulders inscribed with thunderbird figures are exhibited at the Writing Rock State Historic Site 12 miles northeast of Grenora.
 Giving the site its name, the drawings probably represent the Thunderbird, a mythological figure sacred to Late Prehistoric Plains Indians.

 Devils Lake is the largest natural body of water in North Dakota.
 Deriving its name from the Native American word, Miniwaukan, early explorers incorrectly translated the word to mean Bad Spirit.

-Jamestown boasts the world’s largest buffalo at 26 feet tall and 36 feet long.
+Jamestown boasts the world’s largest buffalo, 26 feet tall and 36 feet long.
 Weighing in at some sixty tons, the concrete bison located at Frontier Village guards the grain elevator with its unblinking eyes.

 Turtle Lake celebrates turtles, hard-shelled reptiles often found in the water.
 Turtle Lake has erected a two-ton sculpture of a turtle near the entrance to the city.
 The town is the home of the annual United States Turtle Racing Championship.